mzrghorbani/tsp/README.md

 	1. Install the required python packages.
 	2. Clone the TSP repository from GitHub.
-	3. Change directory to the cloned repository.
+	3. Change the directory to the cloned repository.
 	4. Run `python tsp.py` first, and then,
 	5. Run `python tsp.py --visualise` to visualise the routing process.